danhans42/nxflash/README.md

 ## Flashing from CD

 If you wish, you can build a bootable NXFLASH CD.
 The process for this is exactly the same as XFLASH.
-You will need to combine roms together using the romfile utility.This is included with xflash - see here to obtain an older version of xflash that has romfile included : http://www.psxdev.net/forum/download/file.php?id=74
+You will need to combine roms together using the romfile utility.
+Romfile from the last version of xflash has been included in the archive and a sample SYSTEM.CNF is in the CDFILES folder.

 ## Uploading/Flashing via Serial